karolski/NLP-automated-diagram-grader/README.md

-# marbel
+# marble
-Research project at Maastricht University
+Marble is a series of Research projects at Maastricht University.
+This project is concerned with proof-of-concept application of Latent Semantic Analysis to research on self-monitoring in learning and the influence of practice testing on learning efficacy.
-The notebooks serve to asses the correctness of causal relationship students indicate after reading a text.
-Their correctness is assesed throuhg comparison and matching of student's responses with the model response for each text.
-The notebooks use Latent Semantic Analysis methods, with the basic analysis involving comparison of weighted word embeddings through word2vec model.
+The notebooks serve to asses the correctness of causal relationships students indicate after reading a text.
+Their responses are compared and matched with the phrases from the model response for each text.
+The basic analysis involves comparison of weighted average of embeddings of words embedded with a pretrained word2vec model.
+The comparison methods include regular cosine distance, Smooth Inverse Frequency, Word Mover's Distance, each with or without weighitng the words by frequency of occurance in traing sets.
+Analysis can be extended by use of Infersent and Google Sentence Encoder - alternative and more sophisticated sentence encoders.
+The comparison of causal sequences is done with Levenshtein distance, treating each sentence as a character.
+More detailed information about analysis can be found within the notebooks themsleves.

 ## Requirements
 - Unix based system (tested on Ubuntu and MacOS)